Alliance DAO Founders Dialogue: Solana Will Ultimately Prevail, Bitcoin Strategic Reserve (SBR) May Become the New ETF Moment

 Qiao: Yes, for example, Ondo is tokenizing stocks, bonds, and more.

-Iljia: Looking back at early blog posts in the crypto space, the initial discussions actually focused on two points: First, you can own assets in a decentralized way, which was previously unattainable; second, tokens can be used to launch networks.
+Iljia: Looking back at early blog posts in the crypto space, the initial discussions actually focused on two points: First, you can own assets in a decentralized way, which was previously unattainable; second, tokens can be used to kickstart networks.

 Two Main Tokenization Models

 Richard: I think we can currently see two main tokenization models.
 The first is the tokenization of traditional financial instruments, such as converting equity or future cash flows into token form, which is closer to securitization.
-The second is the tokenization of Real World Assets (RWAs), such as digitally expressing real-world assets or goods through blockchain.
+The second is the tokenization of Real World Assets (RWAs), such as digitally expressing real-world assets or commodities through blockchain.

 However, recently we have seen a new trend, which is memes.
 The value of this type of token is primarily driven by supply and demand and market consensus.
-In other words, people buy these tokens because they believe others will buy them, thus driving up the price.
+In other words, people buy these tokens because they believe others will also buy them, thus driving up the price.
 This model makes a lot of sense in a bull market, as there is a large flow of capital in the market, and investors hope to profit through speculation.
-But I wonder whether these attention-based tokens can survive across multiple market cycles, especially in a bear market, whether they can still attract investors' attention or merely exist as short-term speculative tools.
+But I wonder whether these attention-based tokens can survive across multiple market cycles, especially in a bear market, whether they can still attract investors' attention, or if they will merely exist as short-term speculative tools.

 The Combination of Memecoin and Attention Economy

-The Current Growth Status of Vector
+The Current Scale Growth of Vector

 Iljia: At the peak of our platform, the total annual trading volume was close to $9 billion, with an average daily trading volume of about $25 million.
 At this rate, the annual trading volume would be around $9 billion.
 I believe we have the opportunity to reach our previous peak again.
-Products like this need some time to refine, and we are continuously optimizing and fixing issues during the launch process.
+Products like this need time to refine, and we are continuously optimizing and fixing issues during the launch process.

 Qiao: And currently, the platform is still in the testing phase, right?
 Only whitelisted users can use it?**